Vanesa Martín Mata: 2014–2016: Crónica de un baile

-2016-2017: Munay y Munay vivo
+2016–2017: Munay y Munay vivo

 On November 18, 2016, her new studio album Munay was released.
 During the months of November and December, she makes 12 record signings in different cities.
 In February 2017, she gets the platinum record in Spain for this album.

 For its promotion she made the Munay Tour was a tour that covered more than 20 cities between Latin America and Spain, and began on February 24, 2017 at the Palacio Martin Carpena in Málaga.

-2018-2019: Todas las mujeres que habitan en mí
+2018–2019: Todas las mujeres que habitan en mí

 Her sixth studio album Todas las mujeres que habitan en mí was released on November 16, 2018, features the direction and production of Eric Rosse, with co-production by Vanesa herself, and the arranging team José Marín and Tony Romero.
 The album was mixed and mastered by Chris Reynolds.
 It was recorded at Squawkbox Studios (Los Angeles), Cyclops Sound (Van Nuys) and Sunset Sound (Hollywood).
 This album managed to exceed 40,000 copies sold and went platinum.

 On November 29, 2019, the reissue of the album was released, which changed the color of its cover to pink.
 It contained the 16 songs of the single edition and 4 bonus tracks including Caída libre.
 It also featured a DVD that brought a documentary En el aire, which showed images of the tour, several tracks recorded at their September 27, 2019 concert at the WiZink Center in Madrid, 5 acoustic tracks recorded for Sesiones Movistar, and 6 video clips.

-2020-present: Siete veces sí
+2020–present: Siete veces sí, Quiero enamorarme

 Prior to the release of her seventh studio album, she released the singles ... y vuelo, and La huella.
 Finally, her new album, Siete veces sí, was released on October 23 of the same year.

+In 2026, she sang the opening theme song for the Mexican telenovela Guardián de mi vida, entitled "Quiero enamorarme".
+The song was released on May 27 of the same year.